Balloon Faqs

 Sorry, we don’t stock disposable helium tanks.
 You may find them in Big W or Spotlight.
 If you are thinking about purchasing a disposable tank from elsewhere make sure you read the fine print on the box for the volume of helium in the tank.
 Disposable tanks for 50 balloons only blow up 50 small balloons.

 Helium is a non-flammable, odourless, inert gas that will not burn.
 Because helium is lighter than air, it gives floating balloons their lift.
-Helium cylinders should always be kept secured even if transporting, if a tank is punctured or knocked over, the gas can escape with such force that the tank can be propelled at a very high speed.

 Still have questions about helium?